prysmaticlabs/documentation/website/docs/advanced/builder.md

 :::

-The following flags will be disabled after this flag is removed, and can optionally be removed.
+The following flags will be disabled after this flag is removed, and can safely be removed:
  - `--max-builder-consecutive-missed-slots`
  - `--max-builder-epoch-missed-slots`
  - `--local-block-value-boost`